Frequently asked questions.

 What brushes do you use?

 In Procreate, my primary brushes are the JingSketch and JingPaint brushes!
 I also use these somewhat in Photoshop, as well as a bunch of sketch and oil pastel and oil painting brushes from Kyle Webster (which come free with your CC subscription).
-For more information, watch this video.

 How can I commission you?